kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 These claims are used to identify the workflow triggering the build pipeline.
 This is essential for SLC-29 compliance, as it ensures that only trusted clients can build and sign image.

-The validity and integrity of the OIDC token is validated in the `oci-image-builder` pipeline.
-The pipeline execution fail if validation fails.
+The validity and integrity of the OIDC token is validated in the `oci-image-builder` pipeline following standard oidc token validation.
-Because the OIDC token uses the `JWT` format, it can be validated with a standard validation process against GitHub's OIDC identity provider.
-Except validating standard claims, the `oci-image-builder` pipeline also validates custom claims
+Apart from validation of standard claims, the `oci-image-builder` pipeline also validates custom claims specific for the token issuer.

 ### Workflow Identification Claims

 The OIDC token contains the following claims that can be used to identify the workflow that triggered the build pipeline.
-These include:

 <!-- markdown-link-check-disable -->

-- **iss**: The issuer of the token.
-This is always https://token.actions.githubusercontent.com. <!-- markdown-link-check-enable-->
+- **iss**: The issuer of the token. <!-- markdown-link-check-enable-->
 - **event_name**: The name of the event that triggers the workflow run.
 - **repository_owner**: The owner of the repository where the workflow run occurs.
 - **job_workflow_ref**: For jobs using a reusable workflow, the ref path to the reusable workflow.
 For more information, see [Using OpenID Connect with reusable workflows.](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/using-openid-connect-with-reusable-workflows)
-- **event_name**: The name of the event that triggers the workflow run.

 ## Parameters for the `oci-image-builder` Pipeline

 The `oci-image-builder` pipeline requires certain data to be provided in parameters to execute a build process.
-Certain parameters need to be defined by the user in addition to the data taken from the OIDC token and GitHub context variables.
+Certain parameters need to be defined by the user in addition to the data taken from the GitHub context variables.

-These parameters include user-defined parameters, parameters from the OIDC token, and computed parameters.

-### User Defined Parameters
+### Parameters from Image Builder Reusable Workflow Inputs

 - **Context**: The context of the build.
 - **Dockerfile**: The Dockerfile to be used for the build.